This post may contain affiliate links. Please see disclosure policy here.

 - Vanilla

-- Toffee Bits/Skor Bits.
+- Toffee Bits.
 You can find the toffee bits in the baking aisle, right next to the chocolate chips.
 They are also called Skor Bits.
 You will usually find plain toffee bits and also toffee bits covered in chocolate.
 I’ve used both and they both work great!

 - Apples.
 I love using a tart, granny smith apple but I have also used Honey Crisp and Gala.
 Use whatever your favorite apple is.
 I like using a combination of different color apples for a prettier presentation.

-How to Make Apple Dip with Cream Cheese and Toffee Bits
+How to Make Toffee Apple Dip

 - Mix together cream cheese, sugars and vanilla until smooth.
 I use the paddle attachment and my stand mixer.
 Beat until smooth, light and fluffy.